 The European Advertising Standards Alliance (EASA) is delighted to announce the jury for its Best Practice Awards 2022.

 The EASA Best Practice awards are organised to highlight the work that self-regulatory organisations have done to develop best practices and raise the profile of self-regulation.
 The Awards are also intended to promote the advertising self-regulatory system overall.
 This year’s Awards ceremony will take place at EASA’s Gala Dinner in Madrid during its Biannual Meetings in October.

 Jury members are chosen from EASA’s industry and digital membership with the aim of highlighting the vital role that the advertising industry plays in self-regulation.
-This year’s panel reflects the various components of the advertising ecosystem: advertisers, agencies, marketers, media and digital pure-play platforms.
+This year’s panel reflects the various components of the advertising ecosystem: advertisers, agencies, data and marketing, out of home media and digital pure-play companies.

 2022 JURY MEMBERS